 Childhood Lead Poisoning Prevention Program

 Lead poisoning is the most common and preventable environmental disease among California children.
-While there is no known safe level of lead to have in the body, the Centers for Disease Control and Prevention has identified five micrograms per deciliter (5mcg/dl) as the level of concern.
+While there is no known safe level of lead to have in the body, the Centers for Disease Control and Prevention has identified three and a half micrograms per deciliter (3.5mcg/dl) as the level of concern.
 Lead can cause learning disabilities, behavioral problems, damage to the central nervous system, and at very high levels may cause seizures, coma, and even death.
 There is no cure for lead poisoning however, medical treatment can lower the level of lead in the blood.
 The best way to address childhood lead poisoning is to prevent exposure.
 For additional information visit County of Santa Cruz Public Health Childhood Lead Poisoning Prevention.

 Environmental Health (EH) coordinates with the Division of Public Health’s nurses during home environmental investigations to determine the source of lead poisoning for children with high levels of lead in their blood.
 Additionally, EH provides outreach and guidance to the public on lead safe work practices, lead hazard reduction and related issues.